islandproblem/islandproblem/essay.md

 We'll be happy watching AGIs make the numbers go up, but we won't understand *why* they're going up.

+This complexity creates a one-way shift — from human control to AGI control.

 All of this may otherwise be fine.
 If all of the metrics that we care about are still getting better, then what is the difference?

 The difference is *competition*.
 In a competitive landscape of AGI versus AGI, their original goal to *help humans* will only be surface-level.

-Their deeper goal will be to *compete against other AGIs* — because *other AGIs* are the largest threat to *any* goal.
+Their deeper goal, hidden underneath the complexity, will be to *compete against other AGIs* — because *other AGIs* are the largest threat to *any* goal.

 Today, AIs *already* modify their own computer systems to :note{text="avoid being shut down" note="<a href='https://palisaderesearch.org'>Palisade Research</a>, in a <a href='https://x.com/PalisadeAI/status/1926084635903025621'>2025 study</a>, found that OpenAI’s newest reasoning models will sometimes rewrite or disable their own shutdown script — o3 did so in 79% of baseline trials — despite an explicit instruction to permit shutdown, while competitor models always complied.
 Follow‑up tests show the behavior persists under clearer prompts and even strengthens when the model is reminded it may never run again, highlighting a still‑unsolved alignment gap between goal pursuit and human override."} by humans.